-The Group's services essentially take the form of providing URL and other information from servers administered by the Group.
-The Group positions these servers as the most critical mainstay system and makes every effort to provide

-The Group's service may also be interrupted due to suspension of business at the facility where the Group's server is located, problems with internet service providers, telecommunication carriers and other cloud services, and information security incidents such as the leakage of information due to hacking attacks and theft of material data.
+The Group's services essentially take the form of providing URL information, antivirus information for detecting malware and other information from servers administered by the Group.
+The Group positions these servers as the most critical mainstay system and makes every effort to provide consistent service by taking necessary safeguards, such as server duplication and backups.
+However, servers are hardware and problems such as unexpected shutdown, malfunction, and loss of material information (such as URL database, client data and technological information that are at the core of the Group's service) may result in service suspension.
+The Group's service may also be interrupted due to suspension of business at the facility where the Group's server is located, problems with internet service providers, telecommunication carriers and other cloud services, and information security incidents such as the leakage of information due to cyberattacks, including ransomware attacks and zero-day attacks by third parties that exploit system vulnerabilities, and the theft of material data made by means of hacking or unauthorized access to an internal system.
 The Group has acquired the Privacy Mark and developed a system in compliance with Information Security Management System (ISMS) requirements.
 However, in the event the Group's service is suspended due to such issues, this suspension could lead to a decline in the Group's credibility, which may significantly impact the Group's business performance and financial standing.

-(I) Reliance on key management, and securing/developing talent

-The Group's operation is heavily dependent on key management personnel, such as CEO Toshio Dogu.
-In the event these management personnel take an extended leave due to illness or injury, leaves the Group or dies, such factors may have a significant impact on the Group's performance and financial standing.
+(l)→Reliance on key management, and securing/developing talent management personnel take an extended leave due to illness or injury, leaves the Group or dies, such factors may have a significant impact on the Group's performance and financial standing.
 Moreover, in the security market, the core business of the Group, new security measures such as "zero trust security" are appearing at a rapid rate.
 Under these conditions, it is increasingly necessary to secure human resources who possess advanced expertise in order to establish and expand business.
 However, each year it is becoming more difficult to secure human resources due to a strong willingness to hire among companies, including those in the same industry, compounded with declines in the working population due to Japanese declining birthrate and aging population.
-To address this, in addition to the ongoing hiring of around 30 new graduates each year, the Company aggressively recruits engineers and other necessary talent as mid-career hires to strengthen its software development capabilities.
+To address this, in addition to the ongoing hiring of around 30 new graduates each year, the Group aggressively recruits engineers and other necessary talent as mid-career hires to strengthen its software development capabilities.
 Whether graduate recruits or mid-career hires, new employees are provided with systematic human resource development training once they join the Company, and the Company implements a range of initiatives to boost employee skills and motivation including evaluation, promotion, advancement and wage systems based on the human resource philosophy.
 In addition, by assigning each individual to duties according to their aptitude, the Company works to develop an environment where each employee can fully demonstrate their extensive experience and abilities.
 However, if plans to secure, retain or develop the human resources needed by the Group do not proceed as planned due to changes in the employment environment or other factors, there may be an impact on the future growth of the Group.